What’s The Best Pool Filter? (2019 Guide)

 It's designed to be easily and quickly installed and comes with all the components needed for a complete kit.

-The Intex Sand Filter Pump (click here to check the price on Amazon) is made for above ground pools and is created to be easy to install, easy to use and efficient at filtering your pool water.
+The Intex Krystal Clear (click here to check the price on Amazon) is made for above ground pools and is created to be easy to install, easy to use and efficient at filtering your pool water.

 The sand medium is made to last up to five years for maximum worry-free, maintenance-free filtering.